Skip Sub Menu

 I. PURPOSE

-The College of Pharmacy & Health Sciences recognizes that chemically dependent students may bring harm to themselves or the public they serve.
-The College also recognizes that chemical dependency can impair a student's academic progress.
-The College of Pharmacy & Health Sciences advocates treatment and rehabilitation for affected students in a manner that first protects the public, while allowing a reasonable opportunity for recovery and, in appropriate situations, continuation in the academic program.
+The College of Pharmacy & Health Sciences (CPHS) recognizes that chemical dependence and substance abuse in CPHS students may bring harm to the students or the public they serve.
+The College also recognizes that chemical dependency and substance abuse can impair a student's academic progress.
+The CPHS advocates treatment and rehabilitation for affected students in a manner that first protects the public, while allowing a reasonable opportunity for recovery and, in appropriate situations, continuation in the academic program.
+This policy applies to all students with a CPHS major.

 A. Voluntary Assessment and Treatment